Noorish100/FIR_APP/README.md

 # <span style="color:red">Conclusion: </span>
 I am very thankful to me and my hope.
-I will look forward to adding some feature and functionality which is revolving in my mind as a expansion of this project.
+I will look forward to adding some feature and functionality which is revolving in my mind as an expansion of this project.

 # <span style="color:red"> Thank You For Reading </span>